JelenaMF/Phrase-Hunter-a-word-guessing-game/README.md

  if the selected letter isn't in the phrase the player loses a heart.

  The player keeps choosing letters until they reveal the phrase or they lost their five lives.
+## Challenges in building the code
+One of the challenges I had while creating this program was the reset after the gameover method was run.
+I thought by using the ```location.reload()``` my goal would be accomplished but it turned out that all it did was refresh the page which caused the user to press play game twice once at the gameover page and then again at the startpage.

+they ```keyup eventlistener``` was also a little challenging at one point I could the interpreter was listening to the tab clicks and the user could click enter or the space bar to select the desired letter but that wasn't the goal.

+Adding the animation was by far the most fun.